JoHnTsIm/NotepadConnect/README.md

 This is a Notepad Program with register/login function, the program code is written on python, more specific on python -> 3.8 and 3.9 --DOSENT HAVE ALL THE BASIC FEAUTERS YET-- if you want to run it,

---RUN THE NOTEPAD.PY FILE FIRST--, in order for the program to run correct.
+--RUN THE NOTEPAD.PY FILE FIRST--, in order for the program to run correct. !!!DOUBLE CLICK TO SELECT A FILE!!!
 ---------------------------------------------------------------------------------------------------------------------
 Current Functions: